ca16/ValidAnagrams/README.md

        snag three pods

-1. The program asks you if you would like to stick to the default algorithm used to find anagrams (a graph based search), or switch to the other option (a more iterative version).
+1. (Only if you're using a trie representation of the dictionary file) The program asks you if you would like to stick to the default algorithm used to find anagrams (a graph based search), or switch to the other option (a more iterative version).
 Note: the default is recommended for longer words (~ 9+ characters).

   1. Scenario 1 - You want to switch to the more iterative search option.